 In 2019 and Disney’s annual D23 expo, Kathleen Kennedy announced a series based on the character Cassian Andor as one of the things in production and headed for Disney Plus.
 Andor was one of the key characters in Rogue One: A Star Wars Story and as he was in the movie, in the show he’ll be played by Diego Luna.
 Cassian Andor is killed off in Rogue One, but the Cassian Andor series is a prequel which will cover his adventures before the film where he was introduced.

 Stephen Schiff (best known as the man behind The Americans) will serve as showrunner on Cassian Andor with Tom Gillroy on board to co-write and direct several episodes.
-Cassian Andor: The Series starts production in early 2020 with no date yet set for its release on Disney Plus, however it has now been delayed.
+Cassian Andor: The Series was supposed production in early 2020 with no date yet set for its release on Disney Plus, however it has now been delayed.

 George Lucas Returns To Star Wars